-- Add filler: After adding the insulation, the next step is to choose your filler.
+After adding the insulation, the next step is to choose your filler.
 Filler helps to give the cable a uniform shape.
 Without a uniform shape the cable will have bumps or convolutions along its path.
 You can choose from natural fillers like cotton or fleece or select a synthetic filler like nylon, kevlar, and PVC.
 After the filler is added, your custom extruded cable is nearly finished.

-- Add shielding and wrapping: As discussed earlier, shielding helps protect the cables from EMI and is a crucial component for cables in technologically hefty environments.
+As discussed earlier, shielding helps protect the cables from EMI and is a crucial component for cables in technologically hefty environments.
 With complex equipment like those used in the medical field or telecommunications, shielding and wrapping your cables is necessary.
 Wrapping and shielding your custom extruded cables helps keep your data and equipment safe from EMI and other dangers.

-- Add the Jacket: The final step is adding the jacket material, and your cable is complete.
+The final step is adding the jacket material, and your cable is complete.
 The jacket is the last layer of protection for the custom extruded cable.

-Contact our Team to Get Started
+Contact Our Team to Get Started

 Here at Meridian Cable, we are all about customization.
 We will work with you through every step of the process to build your own custom extruded cable solutions.
 Contact our team to get the process started today.